mwshinn/paranoidscientist/README.md

 Does this concatenate the lists or does it perform element-wise addition?
 The answer depends on the datatype passed.

-### Why are Numpy numbers different types than Python numbers?
+### Why are Numpy numbers and Python numbers the same type?

 As you may know, integers and floats in Python are different from integers and floats in Numpy.
-While both behave similarly in most circumstances, Paranoid Scientist treats these as different types.
+While both behave similarly in most circumstances, Paranoid Scientist treats these as the same type.

-First, Numpy claims that their numeric type system is fully compatible with Python's, however there are subtle differences, such as a failure to pickle in some circumstances.
+Numpy claims that their numeric type system is fully compatible with Python's, however there are subtle differences.

-Second, and more importantly, incorporating Numpy features into a core module for Paranoid Scientist would introduce an unnecessary dependency on Numpy.
+The biggest difference for Paranoid Scientist is that Numpy integer types can overflow whereas Python types do not.
+Paranoid Scientist approaches this by forcing numpy to throw an error if there is an overflow.

+There are some differences which are not addressed by this.
+For example, there are certain operations are only suppored on one of the two types, and certain situations where Numpy types do not pickle properly.
+If either of these situations arise, it is straightforward to define a new type which only supports either Numpy or non-Numpy types.
+In most situations, it is expected that the default behavior will suffice.